bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 The general purpose `B0FieldIdentifier` MRI metadata is RECOMMENDED for the prescription of the B<sub>0</sub> field estimation intent of the original acquisition protocol.
-This encoding fully overrides the `IntendedFor` approach (see below).
+`B0FieldIdentifier` and `B0FieldSource` duplicate the capabilities of the original `IntendedFor` approach while permitting more complex use cases.
-However, the `IntendedFor` encoding is permitted and RECOMMENDED in combination with the `B0FieldIdentifier` to maintain compatibility with outdated software.
+It is RECOMMENDED to use both approaches to maintain compatibility with tools that support older datasets.

 #### Using `IntendedFor` metadata